Radyr Comprehensive School: History

 In September 2016, the school was subject to scrutiny following media coverage of 30 year old IT teacher Richard Shore's 'sexually motivated' relationship with a 17-year-old student.
 At a hearing, he denied having sex with the student and the CPS decided to take no further action.
 However, at his disciplinary hearing, Shore was found to be 'unfit to practice' due to seven cases of 'inappropriate behaviour' with the student, including inviting the student to his home and buying them gifts.
 Radyr Comprehensive suspended Shore prior to the hearing and ultimately the Fitness to Practise Committee removed Shore from the teaching register indefinitely.
 The relationship was alleged to begin on a 2014 school trip to California and a colleague in the IT department, Richard Edmunds, stated that his 'suspicions were raised' after the pair allegedly went jogging alone together on the trip.

 In 2019, the school was named 'Welsh State School of the Year' in the Sunday Times Schools Guide.

 However, in December 2020 a member of the school's IT department, Richard Edmunds (see above), was sentenced to 6 years and 3 months in Newport's Crown Court for grooming female students to obtain indecent photographs.
 Edmunds pled guilty to 19 offences and his computer was found to contain thousands of indecent photos and films of children.
 Nearly 100 of these were in Category A, the most serious category of child pornography.
 The court heard that the grooming had spanned 4 years, and that Edmunds had been arrested following a safeguarding report from Childline.

 In June 2021, Radyr Comprehensive School was one of 2962 primary and secondary schools across the UK named in Everyone's Invited 2021 report.
 The report aims to raise awareness of rape culture in education and all of the institutions listed were named in testimonials submitted by survivors.

 Academic performance

 The proportion of pupils who achieved five or more grades A* to C in the 2003 GCSE examinations was above the national average, whilst the proportion of students achieving A level success at grades A to C in 2 or more subjects was below the national average.

 In the Estyn inspection in April 2004, the standards reached in Religious Education at Key Stage 4 were considered unsatisfactory, but the remaining assessments ranged between satisfactory and very good, with notable performances in Art, Music, and Physical Education.

+Following the 2016 Estyn inspection, Radyr Comprehensive was placed on the list of schools requiring Estyn review as the schools' prospects for improvement were deemed 'adequate'.
+It was judged to have made sufficient progress by the following year, and was removed from the list in November 2017.
+Radyr Comprehensive was most recently inspected in February 2024.
+Estyn no longer provides headline rankings, however the 2024 inspection can be judged as more successful if going by the 2 recommendations put forwards in 2024, compared to the 5 action points of 2016.